Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Introduction

-\item We leverage this traffic-aware energy consumption model towards operational planning of a microgrid to support DWC.
-Specifically, we couple the macroscopic traffic model with a Second-Order Cone Programming (SOCP) relaxation of the AC-OPF problem to optimize the design and operation of a microgrid to support DWC.
-To enhance system resilience, we model traffic flow under several realistic roadway scenarios including day-to-day variations, accidents, lane closures, and extreme events like wildfires.
+\item We couple this traffic energy demand model with a planning problem built on a second-order cone programming (SOCP) relaxation of the AC-OPF to optimize the sizing and siting of a microgrid for DWC while ensuring voltage support and satisfaction of grid constraints.

-\item As part of the microgrid planning framework, we also solve an ES placement problem which includes optimizing the number and location of ES units based on their unit capacities, charge/discharge power limits, contributions to locational voltage support, and their role in maintaining grid stability over the defined operational period.
+\item We construct realistic traffic reflecting a range of conditions from normal traffic variability to traffic incidents to rigorously assess the reliability of the microgrid under diverse demand conditions.